 About the FIPR Institute

-The Florida Industrial and Phosphate Research Institute (FIPR Institute) has its origin as the Florida Institute of Phosphate Research (FIPR), which was created in 1978 as a state agency to study phosphate issues that impact Florida’s citizens, environment and economy and to be a phosphate information resource.
+The Florida Industrial and Phosphate Research Institute (FIPR Institute) has its origin as the Florida Institute of Phosphate Research (FIPR), which was created in 1978 as a research institute to study phosphate issues that impact Florida’s citizens, environment and economy and to be a phosphate information resource.
 In 2010, legislation broadened the Institute’s capabilities globally and to non-phosphate topics such as energy, and the mining and processing of minerals other than phosphate.
 In 2012, the FIPR Institute legislatively became part of Florida Polytechnic University.

 The Institute maintains its original phosphate research program whereby scientists and engineers throughout the world may apply for FIPR Institute grants to conduct studies supporting the phosphate-related mission of the Institute: improving the environment, protecting public health and increasing mining and processing efficiency.
 FIPR Institute staff biologists, engineers and chemists also conduct in-house phosphate research.
 These research grants are funded with a portion of the severance tax on phosphate rock.